-Approximately half of falls experienced by older adults living in the community occur in their homes and immediate home surroundings including the garden.
-Risk factors in the home may include poor lighting, clutter, uneven or slippery floors and the use of unstable furniture to assist with movements.
+Approximately half of falls experienced by older adults living in the community occur in their homes and immediate home surroundings, including the garden.
+Risk factors in the home can include poor lighting, clutter, uneven or slippery floors and the use of unstable furniture to assist with movements.
 Removing or reducing these risk factors can make the home environment safer for older adults and reduce their risk of falls.

 Personal alarms are small devices worn by older adults that, in the event of a fall, alert a trained operator at (the devices) monitoring service centre.
 Personal alarms are often a small pendant worn like a necklace or a fall/motion detector worn around the neck or at the hip.
 If the individual falls and requires assistance they can press a button on the pendant and a call is made directly to the devices emergency centre.
 Some alarms have technology that detects the occurrence of falls and if the person has remained on the ground.

 The operator will speak directly with the individual to assess the situation, whilst also accessing their medical history, to determine the appropriate response.
 A nominated family member, friend, neighbour or ambulance service will then be contacted to assist.
 Aside from the ambulance service, nominated contact people require a key to enter the home.
 Monitoring service centres operate 24 hours a day, seven days a week.
-Older adults with a WA Seniors Card are eligible to receive a Safety and Security Rebate for the (re-)purchase of a personal safety device.
-For more information visit: http://www.communities.wa.gov.au/seniors-card/government-concessions-and-rebates-WA-Seniors-Card/Pages/Safety-and-security-rebate.aspx.